Zedbyte/CCS10-Letter/README.md

 One mistake that I did here is naming the id as Exercise.
 It should be Activity and not Exercise but it was too late when I realized, there will be bugs and errors if I change the name as I added a lot of styles already.
 Nonetheless, it’s working fine.

 The mouse symbol is a symbol to scroll as I removed the scrollbar of the page.
+::-webkit-scrollbar {
+    width: 0.4vw;
+    display: none;
+}
+As you can see it is displayed as none.
+But in case, the other browsers does not support it.
+I have prepared a ready designed scrollbar.
+::-webkit-scrollbar-thumb {
+    background-color: var(--primary-color);
+    border-radius: 20px;
+}

+::-webkit-scrollbar-track {
+    background-color: rgb(0, 0, 0);
+}

+I won’t go deep into this as I don’t plan to use this.
+But simply put, I re-designed the default scrollbar.
+The -thumb is the one that you move, and the -track is the container.
 The mouse symbol is contained inside the Exercise container together with the Activity Title.
 The mouse symbol is achieved using a div with a width of 32px  and a height of 60px then setting its border-radius to 32px making it look like a vertical oval.
 The wheel is a span class with a width of 8px and a height of 10px making it look like a circle with a bit of a height.
 The scroll animation is achieved using animation and @keyframes in CSS.
 The keyframes manipulate the position of the cirle.
 The first value of translate is for the X-axis and the second value is for the Y-axis.
 First, the position is set to translate (-50%, 0) putting the circle at middle of the container.
 Before this, you must set the child’s position to absolute and the parent element’s position to relative.
 Absolute position removes the element from the document flow, so it must be relative to the parent element.
 Going back, the 20%, 30% value of @keyframe is opacity 1 because when the keyframe is at 100% it will turn into opacity 0 to produce a smooth fade-out animation.
 The most important part of the keyframe is its value in 90%, it will translate the circle’s position from (-50%, 0) to (-50%, 150%).
 This produces a downward motion plus adding an infinite value in the animation property to make it move forever.
 For the arrow beside the mouse, I used Bootstrap (a framework of CSS) to get the icon to provide more emphasis on the scroll down function.
 The arrow is hidden and the mouse will not animate until the hamburger is clicked, I used JavaScript to add their own .active class respectively. const arrowMouse = document.querySelector('.arrow-down');